sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 1. What is the reason controller TimeEntryControllerTest code has “verify” method?
 1. If you have classes in a tree structure (for example, Class A has dependencies of class B and C and class B has a dependency D, in other words, class A and B has dependencies while class C has no dependencies), which class do you want to do Unit testing and which classes you want to do integration testing?
 1. What about a class that depends on backing services such as database?
 How will you perform the integration testing?
+1. What happens to the in-memory data when the application instances come and go?

 - In the case of testing respository's delete(..), why there is no training method? it is because respository's delete method